-Editor’s note: how and where the 5GS determines that the QoS Flow is targeted for UE-UE TSC communication is FFS.
-The 5GS triggers the coordinated configuration of deterministic QoS for the UE-UE TSC communication under the same UPF based on information received from the AF (e.g. via 5G VN management, correlation of PDU Sessions at the SMF(s), etc).
+Editor’s note: which 3GPP entity of the 5GS determines that the QoS Flow is targeted for UE-UE TSC communication, and based on what criteria, are FFS.
+The 5GS triggers the coordinated configuration of deterministic QoS for the UE-UE TSC communication under the same UPF based on information received from the AF or TSN AF (e.g. via 5G VN management, correlation of PDU Sessions at the SMF(s), AF influencing traffic routing API, external parameter provisioning, etc).
 When the 5GS obtains the QoS requirements, the 5GS determines if the requirements apply to one leg of the user plane path (e.g. UEx-UPF) or to the end-to-end path (e.g. UE1-UE2).
+AF influencing traffic routing API includes an indication of traffic correlation when the information included in the request is targeting a group of UE(s).
+Based in this indication, the targeted PDU Sessions are correlated by a common DNAI in the user plane for the traffic the AF is influencing (clause 5.6.7 TS 23.501).
+If this API is used not only for traffic routed via N6 and it is extended for UE-UE communications, the same indication can be used to let the PCF identify the traffic influenced is UE-UE.

 The 5GS converts end-to-end QoS requirements to UE-UPF QoS requirements when configuring the QoS Flows.
+In order to recognize and configure UE-UE TSC communications, two complementary sets of information should be provided by the AF or TSN AF to the network: UE-UE traffic routing information and TSC QoS requirements (this information can be obtained using Solution #5).

+The UE-UE communication configuration may require the AF to send several requests targeting individual UE’s PDU Sessions involved in the UE-UE TSC communication, or one request may target UEs pair and their required E2E QoS.
+If the AF is sending a single request targeting a pair of UE(s), then it may provide source and destination address and the AF can provide .Editor’s note: It is FFS what benefit the single request for a UE brings, given that TSC communication is requested only when the application requirements can be satisfied using the PDBs originally assumed for the two PDU Sessions in the delay model which does not necessitate joint optimization.

+The two PDU Sessions are established independently for UE-UE communications.
+The PCF configures UE1’s policies based on the request from the AF when the PDU Session for UE1 is established.
+Later when the request for UE2 is received and the PDU Session is being established for UE2, UE2’s policies are determined and if needed UE1’s policies may be reconfigured.
+The PCF forwards the PCC rule to the SMF and the SMF applies the PCC rule for the corresponding UE’s PDU Sessions and QoS Flows.

-In TS 23.501[2], it states that the SMF may configure the UPF(s) to apply different traffic forwarding methods to route traffic between PDU Sessions.
-For example, depending on the destination address, some packet flows may be forwarded locally (i.e. UE-UE via UPF without DN), while other packet flows are forwarded via N19 and other packet flows are forwarded to N6.
+TS 23.501[2] states that the SMF may configure the UPF(s) to apply different traffic forwarding methods to route traffic between PDU Sessions.
+For example, depending on the destination address, some packet flows may be forwarded locally (i.e. UE-UE via common PSA UPF without DN), while other packet flows are forwarded via N19 and other packet flows are forwarded to N6.

+Editor’s note: It is FFS how different traffic forwarding methods are used when 5G VN is not used.

-More than one SMF may be involved in the coordinated configuration of deterministic QoS for UE-UE TSC communication (i.e. different SMF(s) being selected for the different PDU Sessions).
+To coordinate UE-UE TSC communication configuration, more than one SMF may be involved (i.e. different SMF(s) being selected for the different PDU Sessions).
 The PCF(s) are responsible of providing the policies to individual SMF(s).